Category: Business Page 4 of 4

 A few people have asked how to create interactive PDFs, so here’s a quick insight.

-Some points to consider when setting your graphic design prices.
+Here are a few things to consider when setting your graphic design rates.

 Go ahead and type a task in the comments.
 Let’s help eachother.